carolwong492/carolwong492.github.io/projects/sentencelive.md

 The two players share one keyboard for input, with one player using WASD to move and V and B to attack, while the other player uses the arrow keys to move and L and K to attack.

-In my class, we were assigned

-Through this project, I learned about creating

 For this project, I developed the programming and the art.
 A lot of the art that is used was placeholder art that I intended to replace.
+However, I couldn't

 The game can be played and the code can be viewed [here](https://studio.code.org/projects/gamelab/7Ns_XQvP99pPVCVWe3YGuzr6EyS6dDP3NgYoeRpcsdQ).